-When I was younger (well, really, until two years ago), the ordinary sounded boring.
+When I was younger (well, really, until a few years ago), the ordinary sounded boring.
 Just the word “ordinary” made me feel cranky, as if I was being sentenced to a lifetime of wearing faded brown muumuus that could fit my aunt Lucy, my cousin Poppy, and me.
 I wanted big success, big love, big highs and couldn’t understand anyone who didn’t.
 When my friend Maria told me that she had no desire to stand out and preferred raising her children and growing dahlias instead, I felt sorry for her.
 I secretly believed that she’d given up on having an extraordinary life and was now settling for a dull-brown-muumuu existence.
 And that in doing so, she was missing the point – the exhilaration – of being alive.

 After decades of pushing the proverbial boulder up the mountain, I reached (what I’d imagined as) the top.
 Or, at least, a very tall mountainette.
 The place where the extraordinary was supposed to live.
 Where I could finally have The Big Life.

 And here’s what the top felt like: Immense satisfaction and gratitude at reaching so many people; relief and more gratitude at making money after losing almost every cent; exhaustion as big as the gratitude; and being so busy responding to requests for various things that I forgot (or was too busy to notice, which is the same thing) that I had a husband, family, dog, garden, an exaltation of hummingbirds outside my window.
 I forgot to listen to the whistle of the wind in the redwood trees.
 And although I live in a forest, I forgot the trees themselves.
 I forgot about anything that wasn’t supporting or contributing to the extraordinary life I was too tired to enjoy.
 By trying to have, and then keep up, the life I dreamed about, I was missing the life I already had.